swiftlang/swift-evolution/proposals/nnnn-actors.md

 Nearly all changes in actor isolation are breaking changes, because the actor isolation rules require consistency between a declaration and its users:

-* A class cannot be turned into an actor class or vice versa.
+* A class cannot be turned into an actor or vice versa.
 * The actor isolation of a public declaration cannot be changed except between `@actorIndependent(unsafe)` and `@actorIndependent`.

 ## Alternatives Considered